sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
-- Put Droplet behind domain
+- Make token.js available to db-setup container
+- Path to refresh access token
-- Create initial DB backup from list of names on Google Drive
+- Create cron job for DB backups to Google Drive
 - Load backup into DB if creating it fresh
-- Create cron job for DB backups to Google Drive
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/
+- Put Droplet behind domain

 ### Do Later
 - Modify RSVP Form with better info